Facial Accident Care – Mandibular Fracture

 Small Teeth:

-If you are not happy with the size of your teeth, which has restricted your smile, then there is a solution with veneers, which are thin facings like contact lenses, which cover the teeth 180 degrees in front to get perfect size and colour.
-Jacket crowns are another solution which covers the teeth 360 degree, all-round to change the size and colour of the teeth.
+If you are not happy with the size of your teeth, which has restricted your smile, then there is a solution with veneers, which are thin facings like contact lenses, that cover the teeth 180 degrees in front to get the perfect size and color.
+Jacket crowns are another solution that covers the teeth 360 degrees, all around, to change the size and colour of the teeth.

 Gummy Smile: